 6. Stacking

 Stacking is one of the finest fun math activities for kindergarten.
-It is very simple to do and therefore is one of the most preferred activities that most preschools add to their curriculum.
-The major aim of this activity is to improve the analytical ability of the child in a fun way.
+It is very simple to do and, therefore, is one of the most preferred activities that most preschools add to their curriculum.
+The major aim of this activity is to improve the child’s analytical ability in a fun way.

 What you’ll need